dkdndes/django-validate-xsd/README.md

 Now test it with a valid XML file "wadl.xml" and start changing tags, etc.

-You find xsd/xml examples in the [pyxb source code on githut](https://github.com/pabigot/pyxb/)
+You find xsd/xml examples in the [pyxb repository](https://github.com/pabigot/pyxb/tree/next/examples)

 Have fun!